dguminsk/okadminfinder/README.md

 # OKadminFinder
 Lite util to find admin panel of website

-Created for Pentest Box, but can use as alone util
+Created for <a href="https://pentestbox.com/">Pentest Box</a>, but can use as alone util

-Based on python 2.x
+Based on python 2.7.x

-Usage library Requests
+Require library <a href="https://github.com/kennethreitz/requests/">Requests</a>